-Fowler’s Toad Absent from Yard This Summer
+Fowler’s Toad Missing from My Yard This Summer

 Toads are a common and often overlooked subject in my photography.
 I document their varied textures and their nocturnal habits.
 I capture their presence in gardens and damp environments.
 I observe their role as insect predators and their importance in the ecosystem.
 I aim to show their unique beauty and their crucial role in controlling pests.
 Their earthy presence adds depth to my work.